kyokuto52/kyokuto52.github.io/_posts/2021-05-22-Unity-Game.markdown

 tags: [Develop, Unity, C#]
 categories: develop
 ---
-This is an othello game with strong AI.
+This is an Othello game with strong AI.

 Made by Unity Engine.

-You can download free in [Here][link-1].
+You can download it free [Here][link-1].

-Only Chinese version available now.
+Only the Chinese version is available now.

 [link-1]:https://github.com/kyokuto52/UnityGame-Othello-AI